EIN 61-1359956

 Program areas at Lexington Leadership Foundation

 Fatherhood Initiative (FI) - This initiative began in October, 2011 following award of a grant from the Department of Health and Human Services, Administration for Children and Families.
 Following conclusion of that grant in 2015, staff and board decided to continue the work, seeking funding from other sources.
-The goal of FI remains: to educate fathers and communities on responsible fatherhood practices and healthy relationships, and to promote economic stability among families.
+The goal of FI remains: to provide fathers with the tools they need to be restored and equipped to become an engaged, responsible dad.
 Small group curricula centered around these components is offered, as well as individual tracks for progress in recognition of each individual's circumstances being unique.
 FI partners with over 50 community and faith-based organizations to execute its partnership-driven model.
-During 2022, 240 fathers were served.
+During 2023, 333 fathers were served, (representing over 650 children).
 Fathers are referred from local judicial and social service agencies, grass roots service providers including addiction recovery centers, and the community-at-large.
-Funding comes from corporate and individual sources, private foundations, and local government.
-The annual Father's Day community celebration was held, once again gathering hundreds to celebrate fathers and present educational resources to the community.
-Presentation of the 4th Annual Fatherhood Summit (a joint effort with the Commonwealth Center for Fathers and Families, CCFF) was held in the Fall, featuring national and state leaders in the field.
-This cooperative effort involving a broad base of service providers across the state has as its goal to promote, advocate, and educate the public about the impact of positive father involvement on child well-being.
-During 2021 and '22, LLF helped launch CCFF as an independent non-profit organization to further the work of father centric programming across the Commonwealth of Kentucky.
+Funding comes from corporate and individual sources, foundations, and local government.
+The annual Father's Day community celebration was held, once again gathering hundreds to celebrate fathers and families, and present educational resources to the community.
+Beginning in 2021 and continuing through 2023, LLF helped launch Commonwealth Center for Fathers and Families (CCFF) as an independent non-profit organization to further the work of father centric programming across the Commonwealth of Kentucky.

 Amachi Kentucky - Since 2004, the Amachi program has been providing one-to-one mentoring for children aged 6-16 affected by incarceration, poverty, and opioids.
 Children are matched with caring adult volunteers (mentors) who have committed to spend at least one hour per week with them.
 Mentors and mentees participate in a variety of positive, goal driven activities.
-Mentors are recruited from a broad spectrum across the community including businesses, faith groups, and the public at large.
+Mentors are recruited from a broad spectrum across the community including faith groups, businesses, and the public at large.
 Volunteers undergo a thorough background check, including in-home visits and reference checks, and receive specialized training using Positive Youth Development methodology.
 Students are referred from local schools and social service agencies.
-During 2022, 190 matches were served.
+During 2023, 161 matches were served and over 8,300 hours of mentoring was provided by 161 volunteers.
 Funding for Amachi comes from a variety of sources, including sub-awarded federal funds, private foundations, corporate and individual support.
-Included in 2022 revenue are two sub-awards to the Amachi program, each being projects of the Department of Justice, Office of Juvenile Justice and Prevention.
-Those awards included Knoxville Leadership Foundation's Opioid Affected Youth Initiative ($110,612), and Youth Collaboratory's Mentoring Plus project ($55,768).
+Included in 2023 revenue are three sub-awards to the Amachi program, each being projects of the Department of Justice, Office of Juvenile Justice and Delinquency Prevention.
+Those awards included Knoxville Leadership Foundation's Opioid Affected Youth Initiative ($29,101), Leadership Foundation's Mentoring Youth for Leadership ($44,856), and Youth Collaboratory's Mentoring Plus project ($55,717).

 Prayer Initiative - Includes operation of the Prayer Room, designed to foster intimacy with Jesus and mobilize intercessory worship throughout the Body of Christ in Lexington.
-People from over 40 congregations gather weekly in the space, along with many individuals who use the space on an ad-hoc basis.
+Over 500 individuals from congregations and prayer ministries across the city utilized the Prayer Room during 2023.
+Staff also extended pastoral care through mentoring, life coaching, and prayer counseling.

 Who funds Lexington Leadership Foundation